OpenLiberty/ci.maven/README.md

 ##### start-server
 ---
-Start a Liberty Profile server.
+Start a Liberty Profile server in background.
 The server instance will be automatically created if it does not exist.

 ###### Additional Parameters